Magnushhoie/FuzzyNotes/README.md

   </p>
 </p>

 bash_ref aims to be your go-to terminal tool for searching and managing code-snippets, notes and references you want to have available with a few keypresses.
-Heavily uses FZF and vim.
+Heavily uses <a href="[https://asciinema.org/a/458105](https://github.com/junegunn/fzf)">FZF</a> and vim.

 bash_ref features:
 - Interactive search and view across all text files in folder with FZF